ontolex/morph/index.md

 <class property="rdfs:label">Inflection Class</class>

 <div property="rdfs:comment">
-<dfn>Inflection Class</dfn> represents the inflection class to which a <a data-cite="ontolex">lexical entry</a> belongs/is assigned -- e.g., the declension of a noun, or the conjugation of a verb.
+<dfn>Inflection Class</dfn> represents the inflection class to which a <a href="https://ontolex.github.io/ontolex/specification.html#LexicalEntry">lexical entry</a> belongs/is assigned -- e.g., the declension of a noun, or the conjugation of a verb.
 </div>
 </div>